nyan222/roman_empire_zoomcamp/README.md

 gcloud iam service-accounts create terraform-runner --display-name "terraform-runner"
 ```

 In the Google Cloud console, on the left menu, go to the **IAM & Admin** and select **Service Accounts**.
-A service account whose name begins with `terraform-runner@…​` should be created (mine is `terraform-runner@coral-firefly-411510.iam.gserviceaccount.com`).
+A service account with the name like `terraform-runner@…​` should be created (mine is `terraform-runner@coral-firefly-411510.iam.gserviceaccount.com`, note that it uses your project id again).

-Next, we have to define the roles.
+Then we have to define the roles.

-From your local machine, run the following commands.
+From your local machine, run the following commands:

-Remember that you need to replace the `PROJECT_ID` with your own (mine is `coral-firefly-411510`).

 ``` bash
 PROJECT_ID="coral-firefly-411510"